SiobhanP1/popup-restaurant/README.md

 ## Testing

 ### Code Validation
-NEED TO COMPLETE
+NEED TO COMPLETE -PYTHON, CSS NOT COMPLETE
 * PYTHON: Code was passed through the [Code Institute Python Linter](https://pep8ci.herokuapp.com/) without any issues.
-* HTML:
+* HTML: HTML code in the template files was validated using the [W3 Validator](https://validator.w3.org/nu/).
+No errors were found.
 * CSS:

 ### Other Testing